 Why would not the same thing happen on another planet in our solar system, or even in another star system?

 4. Extremophiles on Earth

-6. Existence of starting materials on other planets
+6. Building blocks of life on other planets

 7. Oceans and lakes are very common in our solar system

 Life on Earth emerged in the ocean, so it could happen in the same way on other planets.
-There is proof that once there was water on Mars and on Titan, one of the Saturn’s moons.
+There is evidence that once there was water on Mars and on Titan, one of Saturn’s moons.
 It is also believed that once there was a big ocean on Jupiter’s moon Europa, covered with a thick ice layer.
-In each of these planets there could be life, and maybe there still is.